Dental Office Remodeling Best Practices

 Take inventory of your existing equipment and determine what you can reuse

 Reusing your existing equipment is the easiest way to save money on your renovation.
 You may also consider a partial upgrade of various components and features like chairs and cabinets.
-Budgetary restrictions are always a consideration with an office space buildout.
+Budgetary restrictions are always a consideration with an office build out.
 Working within your limits should always be the goal.

 Consider inexpensive, cosmetic office improvements